Thomas Ashton Hudson

 Graveside Service Date: Friday August 31, 2018

-Thomas Ashton Hudson, 63 of Morris passed away Wednesday August 22nd at Morris General Hospital.
+Thomas Ashton Hudson, 63, of Morris passed away Wednesday, August 22nd at Morris General Hospital.
 He is survived by 1 daughter, 1 son, 2 sisters, 2 brothers and their families.
-He was predeceased by his father Ashton, 1 sister and 1 brother in law.
+He was predeceased by his father Ashton, 1 sister and 1 brother-in-law.

-The graveside service for Thomas Ashton Hudson will be held Friday August 31st, 2pm at Kronsweide Cemetery, 4 Miles South of Lowe Farm.
+The graveside service for Thomas Ashton Hudson will be held Friday, August 31st at 2pm at Kronsweide Cemetery, 4 Miles South of Lowe Farm.

 Arrangements by Morris Funeral Home.